The-Automation-Warehouse/The-Tesseract/readme.md

 ### Step 1: The LED structure :bulb:
 The cube is split into walls and layers.
-Each wall has 100 LEDs, in 10 columns with alternating directions.
+Each wall has 100 LEDs, in 10 columns.
 Every wall is flipped 180º from the previous one.
 This results in a zig-zag pattern when viewed from the top.
 Every layer has its own data connection, to the MCU (more on that later).
 The walls are inserted into base plates and soldered together.

 *Photo from the top here*
 *Photo from the side here*